Rent a Motorcycle in San Francisco or California

 To rent a motorcycle, you choose your dates and your rough area, sign up and pay a deposit.

-Riders Share does a background check on every rider to make sure they have a valid license, and then sends a request to the motorcycle owner - who has to specifically approve every rental.
+Both Riders Share and Twisted Road do a background check on every rider to make sure they have a valid license, and then sends a request to the motorcycle owner — who has to specifically approve every rental.

 The rider then communicates with the owner via email or text and confirms details like pick up time and gear, and picks it up.

 It requires a bit of communication.
-I'd recommend every rider
+I'd recommend you

 - Be flexible in pick up and drop-off time - don't bank on being able to pick it up directly from the airport - and know your local transport options like Lyft, Uber etc.

 - Pack light.
 I had a few people show up who had over-packed.
 Happens all the time.

 The major risk... the owner can cancel the rental with no notice.
 It is rare, but I know it has happened to some renters.
 (And I've done it.
 Usually if I sell the motorcycle at short notice.)